-The Capstone 2016 Debentures bear interest at an annual rate of 6.50%, payable in semi-annual installments, in arrears, on June 30 and December 31 of each year (or the immediately following business day if such date would not otherwise be a business day) (the "2016 Debenture Interest Payment Date").
+The Capstone 2016 Debentures bear interest at a rate of 6.50% per annum, payable semi-annually in arrears on June 30 and December 31 of each year (or the immediately following business day if such date is not a business day) (the "2016 Debenture Interest Payment Date").
 At the option of the Corporation, and subject to regulatory approval, the Corporation may issue and solicit bids to sell sufficient Common Shares in order to raise funds to satisfy all or any part of the Corporation's obligations to pay interest on the Capstone 2016 Debentures, but, in any event, the holders of Capstone 2016 Debentures are entitled to receive cash payments equal to the interest otherwise payable on the Capstone 2016 Debentures.